jackTabsCode/asphalt/README.md

 -   `studio`: Syncs assets locally to Roblox Studio.
 This is useful for testing assets in Studio before uploading them to Roblox.

 -   `debug`: Syncs assets to an `.asphalt-debug` folder in the current directory.
+You can use this option see how Asphalt will process your files.

 ```bash
 asphalt sync # Equivalent to --target cloud